Category learning in deep neural networks: Information content and geometry of internal representations: Neural geometry: Numerical illustrations

-Fig.~\ref{fig:gaussian2d}(b) proposes a representation of the $2\times2$ Fisher information matrix $\mathbf{F}_{\text{cat}}(\mathbf{x})$ at each point on the $\mathbf{x}=(x_1, x_2)$ plane.
+Figure~\ref{fig:gaussian2d}(b) proposes a representation of the $2\times2$ Fisher information matrix $\mathbf{F}_{\text{cat}}(\mathbf{x})$ at each point on the $\mathbf{x}=(x_1, x_2)$ plane.
 As expected from our analysis, the largest associated eigenvalue is strongest at the boundary between categories, with the associated eigenvector being orthogonal to the boundary.
-Fig.~\ref{fig:gaussian2d_si} in Appendix~\ref{app:2d_fcat_fcod} shows the same representation but for the second eigenvalue (the smallest one).
-One can see that it is very small everywhere compared to the first eigenvalue, except at the location where the three categories overlap a little bit more.
-In practice, however, the important part of the space is where the quantity $P(x) * \mathbf{F}_{\text{cat}}(x)$ is important, as can be seen from the asymptotic expression, Eq.~\ref{eq:Delta_general_1d}, which relates the mutual information to the Fisher information.
-This can be visualized on Fig.~\ref{fig:gaussian2d}(c): the salient regions are the boundaries between categories where there is something to happen (\textit{ie} a nonzero probability).
+Figure~\ref{fig:gaussian2d_si} in Appendix~\ref{app:2d_fcat_fcod} shows the same representation but for the second eigenvalue (the smallest one).
+One can see that it is very small everywhere compared with the first eigenvalue, except at the location where the three categories overlap a little bit more.
+In practice, however, the important part of the space is where the quantity $P(\mathbf{x}) f_{\text{cat}}(\mathbf{x})$ is important, as can be seen from the asymptotic expressions, Eqs.~(\ref{eq:Delta_general_1d}) and ~(\ref{eq:Delta_general}), which relates the mutual information to the Fisher information.
+This can be visualized in Fig.~\ref{fig:gaussian2d}(c): the salient regions are the boundaries between categories where something can happen (\textit{i.e.}, a region with a nonzero probability).